marcotini/grok-imagine-favorites-manager/README.md

 ## Features

 - Download all images and/or videos from your favorites with automatic scrolling
+- Upscale standard videos to HD quality (⚠️ work in progress)
 - Unfavorite items selectively (videos, images, or both)
 - Automatic filename matching (videos use image names)
 - On-screen progress modal with live updates